wmfadel/Shelf/README.md

 # Shelf
+## Ignore the rest of this README file.
+This project is being refactored into greatness.
+## Meanwhile, Read a book i recommend Malcome Gladwell or Jordan Peterson they are both great.

 A flutter application built for managing and keeping track of your books and reading lists, sharing ideas and recommendations, selling or buying books from people and bookstores nearby. https://youtu.be/G79ayFfY5SQ